-Solid-state batteries (SSBs) with metallic lithium (Li) anodes and non-flammable solid-state electrolytes (SSEs) are viewed as the next-generation batteries because of their potential improvement in energy density and guarantee of safety.
+Solid-state batteries (SSBs) with metallic lithium (Li) anodes and nonflammable solid-state electrolytes (SSEs) are viewed as the next-generation batteries because of their potential improvement in energy density and guarantee of safety.
 However, even though the high-density solid garnet SSE pellets exhibit high ionic conductivity, high transference number, and large shear modulus, the unexpectedly serious occurrence of dendrite propagation remains a problem.
-Herein, a mixed conductive layer (MCL) consisting of electronic conductive nanoparticles embedded in an ionic conductive network is introduced at the interface between the garnet SSE and the Li anode.
-Such MCL not only leads to transition of lithiophobicity to lithiophilicity, but also homogenizes electric-field distribution inside the MCL and relieves the electronic attacks to the garnet.
-As a result, the Li/MCL/garnet/MCL/Li cells show a critical current density as high as 1.2 mA cm-2 and stable cycling for over 1000 h at 0.1 mA cm-2.
-The LiCoO2/Li cells with the MCL-protected interface show excellent cycling and rate performances at room temperature.
+Herein, a mixed conductive layer (MCL) consisting of electron-conductive nanoparticles embedded in an ion-conductive network is introduced at the interface between the garnet SSE and the Li anode.
+Such MCL not only leads to the transition from lithiophobicity to lithiophilicity, but also homogenizes the electric-field distribution inside the MCL and relieves the electronic attacks to the garnet.
+As a result, the Li/MCL/garnet/MCL/Li cells show a critical current density as high as 1.2 mA cm−2 and stable cycling for over 1000 h at 0.1 mA cm−2.
+The LiCoO2/Li cells with the MCL-protected interface show excellent cycling and rate performance at room temperature.
 These results demonstrate a rational design for a stable garnet/Li interface and an effective strategy to enable Li metal anodes in SSBs.